The Ultimate Guide to Safety Training in the Workplace for 2024

 Step 5: Evaluate the Training

-Assess the effectiveness of your training program through tests, surveys, observations and feedback.
+Assess the effectiveness of your training program through tests, surveys, safety observations and feedback.
 You should also gather feedback from both team members and supervisors.
 Aim to measure both the immediate impact (learning) and the long-term outcomes (behavior change and reduction in accidents).

 If your evaluations don’t reveal short-term and long-term efficacy, it’s time to revisit your content and delivery methods.
 Ensure that your teaching directly addresses the hazards in your workplace that most often cause incidents.
 If the content aligns with your objectives, consider refreshing your teaching strategies and incorporating new ways of learning.